magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ota-updates.md

 The very first state of the firmware/software update.
 Means that the notification about new firmware/software is queued but not yet pushed to the device.
-ThingsBoard queues the update notifications to avoid peak loads.
+IoT Hub queues the update notifications to avoid peak loads.
 The queue is processed with the constant pace.
 By default, it is configured to notify up to 100 device per minute.
 See [configuration properties](/docs/{{docsPrefix}}user-guide/ota-updates/#queue-processing-pace) for more details.

 ### INITIATED state

 Means that the notification about firmware/software is fetched from queue and pushed to device.
-Under the hood, ThingsBoard converts notification to the update of the following [shared attributes](/docs/{{docsPrefix}}user-guide/attributes/#shared-attributes):
+Under the hood, IoT Hub converts notification to the update of the following [shared attributes](/docs/{{docsPrefix}}user-guide/attributes/#shared-attributes):

 - fw(sf)_title - name of the firmware (software).
 - fw(sf)_version - version of the firmware (software).